Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   caption: "The user is sending the quantum circuit to the cloud-based quantum computing provider and has to trust the provider that the circuit is executed on an actual quantum computer."
 ) <cloud-trust>
 // TODO Threat model mehr herausarbeiten. (eigene Überschrift?)
-// TODO erwähnen, dass dieses Threat model nur für kleine Circuits relevant ist? (explosion der Dimensonen, nicht mit klassischer Hardware berechenbar)
+// TODO erwähnen, dass dieses Threat model nur für kleine Circuits relevant ist (explosion der Dimensonen, nicht mit klassischer Hardware berechenbar)
-In this cloud based scenario, the user has to trust the cloud-based quantum provider to execute the quantum circuit on the advertised quantum hardware.
+// die grenze, in der ein solcher angriff überhaupt sinnvoll ist: 54 qubits in 2019. (quantum supremacy) In this cloud based scenario, the user has to trust the cloud-based quantum provider to execute the quantum circuit on the advertised quantum hardware.
 An adversarial cloud-provider could potentially claim to have a quantum computer backend, but in reality all circuits are just simulated on a classical computer.
 // TODO write in 3rd person?
 // TODO Paper Contributions mehr herausarbeiten.
 This work provides a machine learning based approach which allows the users of cloud-based quantum computers to verify with high certainty that their quantum circuit has been executed on a quantum computer (and not simulated on a classical computer).
+// TODO grobe Kostenrechnung: (beispiel Quantumcomputer xyz kosten), Simulaton grob (nur falls Informationen aufindbar).

 == Related Work
 Previous work has already shown that it is possible to generate a unique hardware fingerprint which is based on the qubit frequencies.
 The fingerprint is based on quantum computer calibration data which was made available by the cloud provider @smithFastFingerprintingCloudbased2022.